Infertility

 7. Royal Jelly as a Sexual Rejuvenate: An amazing study on the wonderful sexual rejuvenating properties of royal jelly has been reported.
 Doctors in Cairo, Egypt administered royal jelly to a number of male patients known to be relatively sterile.
 Not only did the royal jelly increase their sperm count and make it more active, but also promoted growth of their genital organs as well.
 Ejaculations also seemed to be more frequent, too.
 Royal jelly may be found at any local health food store.
 An average of 20 milligrams daily is recommended for infertility and poor sexual performance.

-8. Vitamin C Treatment for Male Infertility: For treatment of male infertility caused by sperm abnormalities or clumping, vitamin C supplementation has been shown to be as effective as several fertility enhancing drugs.
+8. Vitamin C Treatment for Male Infertility: For treatment of male infertility caused by sperm abnormalities or clumping, vitamin C supplementation is effective.
 Try vitamin C rich food such as guava, bitter melon, emblic, rosehips, bell pepper, red peppers and watercress.

 9. Men should snack regularly on pumpkin seeds.
 They’re an excellent source of zinc, a nutrient that’s an important part of male reproductive fluids.